FranciscoOrtizTena/de-zoomcamp/02-workflow-orchestration/homework.md

 - 2
 - `4`

-Since we are using the same datatypes ad date parsing shown in the course.
+Since we are using the same datatypes and date parsing shown in the course.
 Here is the dictionary

 ```Python
     taxi_dtypes = {